HmbleCreator/scoreFi-2.0/README.md

 # Compound Protocol Wallet Risk Scoring System

 ## Project Overview
 This project implements a risk scoring system for DeFi wallets interacting with the Compound V2 and V3 protocols.
-The system analyzes on-chain transaction patterns, behavioral indicators, and risk management practices to assign risk scores between 0-1000, where higher scores indicate higher risk.
+It is an extension of my existing Risk Scoring system:  [ScoreFi](https://github.com/HmbleCreator/scoreFi).
+The current system analyzes live on-chain transaction patterns, behavioral indicators, and risk management practices to assign risk scores between 0-1000, where higher scores indicate higher risk.

 ## Methodology and Rationale
 For a detailed explanation of the data collection, feature selection, scoring method, and justification of risk indicators, please see [approach.md](./approach.md).